xuzhuoxi/RocketDriver-Docs/pages/ManualInclude_4_Net_en.md

 ## 4. Network management extension module (NetManager)
 Easy-to-use network link management module
-+ **JLGames.GameDriver.CSharp.Net** provides a C# package for Socket API, which enables developers to develop protocols such as TCP, UDP, HTTP(HTTPS), WebSocket(WebSockets) on the same set of APIs.
++ **JLGames.RocketDriver.CSharp.Net** provides a C# package for Socket API, which enables developers to develop protocols such as TCP, UDP, HTTP(HTTPS), WebSocket(WebSockets) on the same set of APIs.
-+ **JLGames.GameDriver.CSharp.Net** also provides support and extension for data packing and unpacking.
++ **JLGames.RocketDriver.CSharp.Net** also provides support and extension for data packing and unpacking.
-+ Management of link references is available in **JLGames.GameDriver.Games.NetManager**.
++ Management of link references is available in **JLGames.RocketDriver.Games.NetManager**.
-+ Extended support for stand-alone servers in **JLGames.GameDriver.Games.NetManager.Virtual**, which can simulate the behavior of server protocol capture and logic processing without an actual network connection.
++ Extended support for stand-alone servers in **JLGames.RocketDriver.Games.NetManager.Virtual**, which can simulate the behavior of server protocol capture and logic processing without an actual network connection.

 ### 4.1 Use of VirtualServer